In this article, we explain why a waterproof bivy sack is a great ultralight backpacking shelter option.

-Some of the most important gear decisions you are going to make involve how to best deal with unpredictable weather.
-This includes deciding between shelters.
+Some of the most important gear decisions you are going to make involve how to best deal with unpredictable weather, including your choice of shelter.

 A high-quality waterproof bivy sack is the most flexible, reliable item you can bring to protect you from the unpredictable weather.

 A bivy sack is an ultralight outdoor shelter that ranges in usefulness as simply a sleeping bag cover to a tent substitute.

 Original Military Bivy Sack

 Bivy sacks were initially designed and used by the US military as a lightweight camping solution for soldiers in the field.

 From there, they became popular with early outdoor adventurers like mountaineers and long-distance cyclists.

 These new bivouac shelters functioned well as they eliminated the need to carry a more substantial tent.

 However, they were not known for being comfortable and came with their own set of inconveniences.

 Bivies have grown in popularity over the years as a primary shelter for ultralight backpackers and long-distance thru-hikers.